Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

 \begin{proof} By direct extraction from the two rules: only $F(x,y,S(n))\to G(y,F(x,y,n))$ contributes a defined-symbol occurrence on the right-hand side, yielding the single marked pair $F^\sharp(x,y,S(n))\to F^\sharp(x,y,n)$.
 The pair's counter argument strictly descends ($S(n)\triangleright n$), which is discharged by a linear base order in constant proof-length.
 Summing with the residual $\mathrm{Res}(K)=K$ gives $O(K)$ total certificate length. \end{proof}

-\begin{remark}[Consistency with Moser and Schnabl] Corollary~\ref{cor:ag-recursor} is consistent with the Moser and Schnabl preservation result~\cite{moserschnabl2011derivational}: the derivational complexity of the recursor on inputs of size $O(K)$ is $O(K)$ (exactly $K+1$ reduction steps), and the DP transformation preserves this linearity.
-The constant-overhead Arts and Giesl license is the structural content of that preservation. \end{remark}
+\begin{remark}[Consistency with Moser and Schnabl] Corollary~\ref{cor:ag-recursor} is consistent with the Moser and Schnabl preservation result~\cite{moserschnabl2011derivational}: the derivational complexity of the recursor on inputs of size $O(K)$ is $O(K)$, namely $K+1$ reduction steps, and the DP transformation preserves this linearity.
+Their result concerns derivational-complexity classes; the $O(1)$ license overhead recorded here is the separate certificate-length count of Proposition~\ref{prop:ag-derivational}, taken in the cost model fixed there. \end{remark}

-\begin{remark}[What the license bound gives PRT] Corollary~\ref{cor:ag-recursor} provides a quantitative handle on the T3 output (confession with import) of Definition~\ref{def:typed-output}: a valid T3 certificate on the recursor has length $O(K)$, with $O(1)$ license overhead and $O(K)$ residual proof work.
-A system claiming T3 but emitting a certificate that fails to bound length by $O(K)$ is producing either a bloated or incomplete certificate, both detectable by supervisory audit. \end{remark}
+\begin{remark}[Certificate-size consequence of the Arts and Giesl license] Corollary~\ref{cor:ag-recursor} says that a confession certificate on the recursor has length $O(K)$, with $O(1)$ license overhead and $O(K)$ residual proof work.
+This gives a proof-record audit criterion internal to the theory: a purported confession certificate exceeding the $O(K)$ bound is bloated or incomplete relative to the recursor-specialized proof-length account. \end{remark}

-\begin{remark}[The confession is a strictly localized reflection ascent] The combination of Proposition~\ref{prop:ag-pi02} and Theorem~\ref{conj:ag-rca} refines the content of Theorem~\ref{thm:structural-identity}.
-The G\"odel and DP structural correspondence holds at the level of six-step shape; the two instantiations differ sharply in the metatheoretic weight they carry.
-Classical G\"odelian reflection crosses the derivability-layer boundary at ordinal $\varepsilon_0$; the DP ascent uses a termination measure of order type $\omega^3$ formalizable in $\mathrm{RCA}_0$, far below that.
-The confession in the DP case is not a light metaphor for G\"odel's move; neither is it the same proof-theoretic event at full weight.
-It is a \emph{localized, input-indexed reflection ascent}, weaker than the classical case but structurally parallel at the level of the six-step shape. \end{remark}
+\begin{remark}[The confession is a strictly localized reflection ascent] The combination of Proposition~\ref{prop:ag-pi02} and Theorem~\ref{thm:ag-rca} refines the content of Theorem~\ref{thm:structural-identity}.
+The G\"odel and DP structural correspondence holds at the level of six-step shape; the two instantiations differ widely in the metatheoretic weight they carry.
+Classical G\"odelian reflection crosses the derivability-layer boundary at ordinal $\varepsilon_0$; the DP ascent's subterm-criterion route uses a termination measure of order type $\omega$ formalizable in $\mathrm{RCA}_0$, well below that.
+The confession in the DP case is a \emph{localized, input-indexed reflection ascent}: structurally parallel to G\"odel's move at the level of the six-step shape, while carrying much lighter metatheoretic weight than the classical case. \end{remark}